 We start every session of home preschool with this name mat tool.
 I used two-way tape to stick the name mats up on the wall near our calendar for easy access.
 I often find them grabbing these down and writing their name just for fun.
 Parenting win!

-Easy and effective!
 This is a fun way to get your kids to practice name writing without wasting hundreds of sheets of paper!